-There are three main modes of operation available on the AD73322; Program, Data and Mixed Program/Data modes.
-Two other operating modes are typically reserved as diagnostic modes: Digital and SPORT Loop-Back.
-The device configuration register settings-can be changed only in Program and Mixed Program/Data Modes.
+There are five operating modes available on the AD73311L.
+Two of these-Digital Loop-Back and Sport Loop-Back-are provided as diagnostic modes with the other three, Program, Data and Mixed Program/Data, being available for general purpose use.
+The device configuration-register settings-can be changed only in Program and Mixed Program/Data Modes.
 In all modes, transfers of information to or from the device occur in 16-bit packets, therefore the DSP engine's SPORT will be programmed for 16-bit transfers.